top of page

 Entering / Leaving; Bow at the door and at the edge of the mat.

-Arriving late; Sit in seiza off the mat; join only after the instructor invites you.
+Arriving late; Sit in seiza at the corner of the mat; join only after the instructor invites you.

 During drills; Keep conversation to a minimum, focus on your partner, move with control.

-Partner work; Bow & say “thank you” before and after each exercise.
+Partner work; Bow & say "Onegaishimasu/Please" before and “arigatō gozaimasu/thank you” after each exercise.

-After a demonstration; A quick bow + “arigatō gozaimasu” to the instructor shows respect.
+After a demonstration; A bow + “arigatō gozaimasu” to the instructor shows respect.

 Stay on the Path